Are you losing sleep over invoice approval bottlenecks?

 Accounts payable (AP) is the money a business owes its suppliers for goods and services purchased on credit.
 It is a current liability in the balance sheet, representing the total of approved and unpaid invoices from the suppliers.
 Companies must pay these unpaid invoices on time to avoid defaults.

 The accounts payable of a company display its short-term debt obligations and impact on cash flow.
+When a business purchases goods on credit but this needs to be paid back in a short time period.
+This is known as Accounts Payable.
 If the payables increase over time, it indicates that the company buys more products on credit.
 If the payables decrease, it could imply that the company is paying off its obligations faster than they purchase new goods or services on credit.

 Objectives of Managing Accounts Payable Effectively